Plixer Product Release and End of Life Policy¶

 End of Life (EOL) Period - Refers to the timeframe beginning with the day Plixer announces a product is no longer available for purchase from the current Plixer Pricelist until the last date the product is formally supported by Plixer.
 If software version only, EOL Period refers to the timeframe beginning with the day Plixer announces a software version will no longer be available until it is no longer supported.

 End of Sale Notification– This notification establishes when the discontinued product or software version will no longer be Generally Available.
 The End of Sale Notification begins the EOL period.
+This notification may be given by any means including, but not limited to, posting the EOS (End of Sale) notice on the Company’s Website.

 End of Sale Date– The date a product is no longer Generally Available for purchase.